wangziqi2013/wangziqi2013.github.io/_posts/2020-05-30-group-associative-cache.markdown

 On the other hand, if these two structures are too large, then even non-frequently used cache lines will also be aggressively identifyed and remapped, which again negatively impacts performance, since the cache still stores less frequently used data.

+On a cache access, the SHT is updated regardless of whether the access hits or not, unless it hits the OUT.
+The cache controller probes OUT and the direct-mapped tag array in parallel.
+If the tag array indicates a hit, then the data is directly returned.